WITH LIKE-MINDED POINTS OF

 "WE HAVE A STRONG SENSE OF

-EVAWQ peak body is the only peak in Australia that provides a united and representative statewide voice across all three areas of sexual violence, women’s health and domestic & family violence services.
+EVAWQ peak body is the only peak in Australia that provides a united and representative statewide voice across all four areas of sexual violence, women’s health, women's refuges and domestic & family violence services.

-Women’s sector work is naturally collaborative and a state-wide partnership of services in sexual violence, women’s health, and domestic and family violence positively complements specialist work and the sharing of specialist knowledge.
+Women’s sector work is naturally collaborative and a state-wide partnership of services in sexual violence, women’s health, women's refuges and domestic & family violence positively complements specialist work and the sharing of specialist knowledge.

 Sexual violence is a crime which involves any unwanted sexual behaviour or act.
 Sexual violence is primarily perpetrated by men towards women and children; and is usually committed by someone known to the victim / survivor, such as a family member, intimate partner, friend, colleague, neighbour, or acquaintance.